by Tom Bosschaert

 Each SiD process contains four phases:

-• Formation phase: builds the team and the process planning.
+• Initiation phase: builds the team and the process planning.

 • Intelligence phase: consists of trend analysis, precedent research, stakeholder analysis, data analysis, and a summarizing systems analysis quick scan.